What is your request? Quickly find the information you are looking for. ↓

 §

 Sounds thrilling!
-I am so sad, but I have been running a beauty shop in my home country for decades, becoming more elderly, my kids in Germany, I want to follow them that they can take care of me when I need their help.
+Yet, I am so sad, but I have been running a beauty shop in my home country for decades, becoming more elderly, my kids are in Germany, I want to follow them so that they can take care of me when I need their help.
 Is there no workaround for this private consumption business of mine?

 §§